List of 40 Famous Forests in India to visit

 Things To Do In Jim Corbett National Park

-There are many things to do in Jim Corbett National Park, like a Jeep safari, Mountain climbing, river rafting, bird watching, fishing, trekking, etc. There is also a museum and waterfall within the sanctuary; visit them leisurely.
+There are many things to do in Jim Corbett National Park, like a Jeep safari, Mountain climbing, river rafting, bird watching, fishing, trekking, etc. There is also a museum and a waterfall within the sanctuary; visit them leisurely.
 Camping is allowed in certain areas.

 Hotel in Jim Corbett National Park